thaliproject/Thali_CordovaPlugin/README.md

    * from thaliTest\plugins\org.thaliproject.p2p\sample\www copy the content
    into thaliTest\www (replaces index.html and adds myScripts.js into the js folder, and also adds app.js to the jxcore folder)
-6. Add nodejs modules into the app
+6. Add Node.js modules into the app
    * go to www\jxcore\ folder and run "npm install" (there is package.json file specifying which modules are needed to be installed)
 7. Remove any gz-file from the module packages (instaled by npm under the www/jxcore folder)
    * The build process fails if the gz files are present, thus search & delete them
-8. build the project
+8. Build the project
    * cordova build android
-9. run the example in device (note that for chat app, you do need at least two devices):
+9. Tun the example in device (note that for chat app, you do need at least two devices):
    * cordova run android

+#### iOS

 ### Contributing
 If you see a mistake, find a bug, or you think there is a better way to do something, feel free to contribute.